 In this Article

-The VBA Immediate Window is used to quickly run lines of individual Excel code, as well as get information about Excel files.
+The VBA Immediate Window is used to quickly run lines of VBA code, as well as fetch information about your code or Excel file.
 This tool allows you to test individual lines of code, which is useful when you are writing and debugging code.
 The output is displayed in the Immediate Window.

 Displaying the Immediate Window

 You need to display the Immediate Window first.
-In order to do this, you would press Alt-F11 to enter the Visual Basic Editor.
+In order to do this, you would press Alt + F11 to enter the Visual Basic Editor.
 Once you have inserted a module.
-Press Ctrl-G to view the Window.
+Press Ctrl + G to view the Immediate Window.

 You should see the following: